OpenM-Project/mcdoc.github.io/docs/bedrock/windows.md

   </a>
 </div>

-::: tip Tip
+::: tip TIP
 <p>If the above button doesn't result in Microsoft Store opening with the Minecraft trial page, instead download Minecraft Launcher from the Microsoft Store and install Bedrock from there, or from the Xbox app, search for <strong>Minecraft for Windows</strong> and download it from there.</p>

 <p>Also, If you want preview or older versions of Minecraft for Windows, then download <a href="https://github.com/MCMrARM/mc-w10-version-launcher">MCLauncher</a> or <a href="https://bedrocklauncher.github.io/">Bedrock Launcher</a>.</p>
 :::

+## Unlockers for Minecraft for Windows

-::: info Glossary
+::: details Glossary

 <u>*Patching in memory:*</u> When Minecraft is running, the RAM Manipulator [if using one] edits code (instructions) within the game process and other modules (i.e. dlls).
 Thus, it is temporary method and needs to be done every time the game is started.